IATI/IATI-Upgrades/en/how-we-manage-the-standard/upgrade-process.rst

 Patches
 -------

 Patches (previously minor changes) can cover backwardly-compatible bug fixes.
-Changes are carried out by the Technical Team under the approval of the Secretariat.
+Changes are carried out by the IATI Secretariat under the approval of the Secretariat.

 Following version 3.0.0, each patch will have a version number.